carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 {: .language-bash}

-You can also install a package from a specific channel into a named environment (using `--name`) or into an environment installed at a particular prefix (using `--prefix`).
+You can also install a package from a specific channel into a named environment (using `--name`).
 For example, the following command installs the `scipy` package from the `conda-forge` channel into the environment called `my-first-conda-env` which we created earlier.